 The Solo Practice Incubator is now accepting applications for new attorneys!
 Download a copy of the application here .

 Applications are accepted on a rolling basis.

-With its new Solo Practice Incubator, Cleveland-Marshall College of Law will help launch its recent graduates each year in their own new solo law firms.
+With its Solo Practice Incubator, Cleveland-Marshall College of Law has helped launch its recent graduates each year in their own new solo law firms.

-The Incubator will contribute to its tenants' success in several concrete ways.
-It will provide direct support by way of discounted rent, business services, and amenities; the input and guidance of prominent Cleveland practitioners and Cleveland-Marshall's own faculty; the comradeship of their fellow graduate-entrepreneurs; and a start to their careers within the confines of their own alma mater.
+The Incubator contributes to its tenants' success in several concrete ways.
+It provides direct support by way of discounted rent, business services, and amenities; the input and guidance of prominent Cleveland practitioners and Cleveland-Marshall's own faculty; the comradeship of their fellow graduate-entrepreneurs; and a start to their careers within the confines of their own alma mater.

 The Incubator will house tenants in state-of-the-art, newly constructed office space, to which they will have 24-hour secure access.
 Each tenant will establish his or her own private law practice, and the practices will be legally distinct from one another.
 Tenants are free to serve any client population they choose and engage in any area of law practice.
 They will develop their practices as they would under other circumstances, under their own direction and at their own expense.